Brooke Shields: 1980–1981: Modeling and more movies

+In the mid-1980s, Shields began her support of the USO by touring with Bob Hope.

+1981–1983: Legal battle over nude photos

 From 1981 to 1983, Shields, her mother, photographer Garry Gross, and Playboy Press were involved in litigation in the New York City Courts over the rights to photographs her mother had signed away to Gross (when dealing with models who are minors, a parent or legal guardian must sign such a release form while other agreements are subject to negotiation).
 Gross was the photographer of a controversial set of nude images taken in 1975 of a then ten-year-old Brooke Shields with the consent of her mother, Teri Shields, for the Playboy Press publication Sugar 'n' Spice.
 The images portray Shields nude, standing and sitting in a bathtub, wearing makeup and covered in oil.
-The courts ruled in favor of the photographer due to a strange twist in New York law.
-It would have been otherwise had Brooke Shields been considered a child "performer" rather than a model.
+The courts ruled in favor of the photographer due to wordings in New York law.
+The ruling would have been decided otherwise if Shields had been considered a child "performer" rather than a model.

-By the age of 16, Shields had become one of the most recognizable faces in the United States, because of her dual career as a provocative fashion model and child actress.
-Time magazine reported in its February 9, 1981, cover story that her day rate as a model was $10,000.
-In 1983, Shields appeared on the cover of the September issue of Paris Vogue, the October and November issues of American Vogue and the December edition of Italian Vogue.
-During that period Shields became a regular at New York City's nightclub Studio 54.
-In 2009, a picture of a naked Brooke Shields taken when she was 10 and included in a work by Richard Prince, Spiritual America, created a stir.
-It was removed from an exhibition at the Tate Modern after a warning from the police.

-Film

-Shields's first major film role was as a lead actress in Louis Malle's Pretty Baby (1978), a movie in which she played a child named Violet who lived in a brothel (in which there were numerous nude scenes).
-She was only 12 years old when the film was released, and controversy regarding child pornography arose.
-This was followed by a slightly less controversial and less notable film, Wanda Nevada (1979).

-After two decades of movies, her best known films are still arguably The Blue Lagoon (1980), which included nude scenes between teenage lovers on a tropical island (Shields later testified before a U.S. Congressional inquiry that older body doubles were used in some of them), and Endless Love (1981).
-The MPAA initially rated Endless Love with an X rating.
-The film was re-edited to earn an R rating.
-She won the People's Choice Award in the category of Favorite Young Performer in four consecutive years from 1981 to 1984.
-In 1998, she played a lesbian, Lily, in The Misadventures of Margaret.
+Richard Prince "Spiritual America"

+In 1983, in the wake of the legal battle over ownership of the photos, artist Richard Prince photographed one of Gross' photos of the 10-year-old Shields standing naked in a bathtub.
+He developed it, put it in a gilding frame and, displayed it without labelling or explanation, in a shopfront in a then rundown street in Lower East Side of Manhattan.

+In 2005, Prince released a work titled Spiritual America IV.
+It was photographed in collaboration with Shields when she was 40 years old.
+It depicts the actor in a near-identical pose as the original Spiritual America, but wearing jewellery and a bronze bikini, while leaning against a Vengeance chopper motorbike.